bootphon/articulatory_inversion/README.md

 ```bash
 python main_preprocessing.py 50
 ```
+The preprocessing of all the data takes about 6 hours.

 3) Training
 The required parameters of the train function are those concerning the training/test set :\